 - Website customisation according to local needs helps gather customers.

 Most of the revenue of Alibaba is generated from core e-commerce business or online retail business.
 Apart from that, Alibaba is also involved in digital space where it earns revenue from cloud computing.
 Furthermore, it also earns its revenue from display marketing, membership fees, commissions, and other online services.

 Alibaba and Amazon

-Both are rulers in their respective markets (Amazon in the U.S. and Alibaba in China) and are also widening their horizons quickly.
+Both are rulers in their respective markets (Amazon in the U.S. and Alibaba in China), and are also widening their horizons quickly.
 Their model is different from each other.
 Amazon serves online and physical stores, third-party seller services, subscription services, and advertising.
-Whereas for Alibaba, revenue is generated from core commerce, digital media and entertainment, and innovation initiatives.
-Amazon has one core unit, however, Alibaba has its bifurcation of 3 businesses.
+Whereas for Alibaba, revenue is generated from core e-commerce, digital media and entertainment, and innovation initiatives.
+Amazon has one core unit, however, Alibaba has split its business into three divisions.
 Over 80% of Alibaba’s sales can be attributed to its Taobao division.
-As they do not hold any merchandise themselves so they are can more products in comparison to Amazon.
-These numerous listings give a host of choices to consumers.
-Owing to this feature, its expansion is quicker into a new market.
+As they do not hold any merchandise themselves so they can list more products in comparison to Amazon.
+These numerous listings give a host of choices to the consumers.
+Owing to this feature, its penetration and expansion into a new market becomes quicker and convenient.